-- Develop the city's museums to create exceptional visitor experiences which have international, national and regional significance - Increase the diversity of our audiences to reflect Leicester's communities - To increase access to and use of the collections sharing them with a wide audience - To give every schoolchild in the city the opportunity to thrive, broadening their horizons and inspiring them to be fascinated by their heritage - To provide high quality learning experiences for people of all ages - To develop and strengthen strategic partnerships, nationally, regionally and locally - Increase the numbers of residents improving their wellbeing through engagement with collections and arts - To increase our relevance, rooting the service within the local community and involving local people in our work - Develop our digital presence to widen audiences and raise Leicester's profile - Raise the profile of the city's heritage, both buildings and places, supporting place branding - To support Leicester's cultural offer, including organisations and artist development - To play a key role in developing Leicester as a tourist destination - 1.2 The governing body will ensure that both acquisition and disposal are carried out openly and with transparency.
+- Increase the diversity of our audiences to reflect Leicester's communities - To increase access to and use of the collections sharing them with a wide audience - To develop and strengthen strategic partnerships, nationally, regionally and locall - To increase our relevance, rooting the service within the local community and involving local people in our work through co-production - Raise the profile of the city's heritage, both buildings and places, supporting place branding - To play a key role in developing Leicester as a tourist destination - 1.2 The governing body will ensure that both acquisition and disposal are carried out openly and with transparency.

-By definition the museum has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
+The museum has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
 The governing body therefore accepts the principle that sound curatorial reasons must be established before consideration is given to any acquisition to the collection, or the disposal of any items in the museum's collection.

 - 1.3 Acquisitions outside the current stated policy will only be made in exceptional circumstances. - 1.4 The museum recognises its responsibility, when acquiring additions to its collections, to ensure that care of collections, documentation arrangements and use of collections will meet the requirements of the Museum Accreditation Standard.
 This includes using SPECTRUM primary procedures for collections management.
 It will account for limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements. - 1.5 The museum will undertake due diligence and make every effort not to acquire, whether by purchase, gift, bequest or exchange, any object or specimen unless the governing body or responsible officer is satisfied that the museum can acquire a valid title to the item in question. - 1.6 In exceptional cases, disposal may be motivated principally by financial reasons.
 The method of disposal will therefore be by sale and the procedures outlined below will be followed.
-In cases where disposal is motivated by financial reasons, the governing body will not undertake disposal unless it can be demonstrated that all the following exceptional circumstances are met in full: - the disposal will significantly improve the long-term public benefit derived from the remaining collection; - the disposal will not be undertaken to generate short-term revenue (for example to meet a budget deficit); - the disposal will be undertaken as a last resort after other sources of funding have been thoroughly explored; - extensive prior consultation with sector bodies has been undertaken; - the item under consideration lies outside the museum's established core collection.
+In cases where disposal is motivated by financial reasons, the governing body will not undertake disposal unless it can be demonstrated that all the following exceptional circumstances are met in full: - the disposal will significantly improve the long-term public benefit derived from the remaining collection - the disposal will not be undertaken to generate short-term revenue (for example to meet a budget deficit)

+- the disposal will be undertaken as a last resort after other sources of funding have been thoroughly explored - extensive prior consultation with sector bodies has been undertaken - the item under consideration lies outside the museum's established core collection.